 For most top business schools, a high GMAT score is a necessary, but not a sufficient condition to get in.
 The strength of your application will play a much more important role in the admission decision.

 Many business school students will tell you the GMAT was the easy part.
-Do you have what it takes to get into a top MBA program (assuming you could do well on the GMAT)?
+Do you have what it takes to get into a top MBA program (assuming you can do well on the GMAT)?
 Do you have realistic expectations?
 And are you not selling yourself short?
-We could help you answer all of these questions at a free 1-on-1 MBA Admission Consultation.
+We can help you answer all of these questions at a free 1-on-1 MBA Admission Consultation.